KMJK: Modern rock

-Urban oldies as "K-107"
+Urban oldies

 At 10:04 a.m. on January 5, 1999, without warning, KNRX dropped the modern rock format.
-Jason Justice played the final song on "The X", which was the acoustic version of "Plush" by Stone Temple Pilots and announced a live legal ID that ended in "Boom".
+Jason Justice played the final song on "The X", which was the acoustic version of "Plush" by Stone Temple Pilots.
 The station then began stunting with a ticking clock and a loop of "1999" by Prince.
 (On the same day, rival KOZN dropped its modern AC format.)

-The following day at Noon, KNRX flipped formats to urban oldies as "K-107, The Rhythm & Soul of Kansas City".
+The following day at noon, KNRX flipped to urban oldies as "K-107, The Rhythm & Soul of Kansas City".
 K-107's first song was "Celebration" by Kool and The Gang.
 The station also picked up Tom Joyner for morning drive.
-The station's ratings would begin to improve after the flip; in the summer of 1999, "K-107" would peak at a 3.6 share (12+).
+The station's ratings began to improve after the flip.
+In the summer of 1999, "K-107" peaked at a 3.6 share (12+).

-KMJK
+Urban AC

 On February 1, 2001, the station's call letters changed to the current KMJK.
 During the summer of that year, the station moved towards an urban adult contemporary format with the new moniker "Majik 107.3".
-In October 2003, the station, along with Radio 2000-owned KCHZ, was purchased by Cumulus Media, and in the Summer of 2004, the station altered its moniker to "Magic 107.3".
+In October 2003, Cumulus Media purchased KMJK along with Radio 2000-owned KCHZ.
+In the Summer of 2004, KMJK altered its moniker to "Magic 107.3".
 In 2008, the station changed its city of license to North Kansas City, Missouri.
-The station also had a construction permit to move its transmitter to a site near Levasy, Missouri.
+The station also had an FCC construction permit to move its transmitter from Odessa to a site near Levasy, Missouri.

-In 2011, with Cumulus Media's acquisition of Citadel Media, Cumulus announced the station would be spun off and put into a trust called Volt Media, LLC in order to meet FCC mandates on ownership limitations, despite that Citadel does not own any stations in Kansas City.
+In 2011, with Cumulus Media's acquisition of Citadel Media, Cumulus announced that KMJK would be spun off and put into a trust called Volt Media, LLC, in order to meet FCC mandates on ownership limitations.
+This was despite Citadel not owning any stations in Kansas City.
 However, in October of the same year, Cumulus announced plans to reacquire the station.

-Over the course of 2018, KMJK began dropping most of their classic soul and pre-1990s music from their playlist, and began adding more hip hop tracks, in order to better compete against KPRS.
-During the fall of 2019, the station also dropped the "Magic" moniker, rebranding to using just their frequency, and switching mostly from urban AC to urban contemporary.
+Over the course of 2018, KMJK began dropping most classic soul and pre-1990s music from the playlist, and began adding more hip hop tracks, in order to better compete against KPRS.
+During the fall of 2019, the station also dropped the "Magic" moniker, rebranding to "107.3 KC's R&B and Hip Hop", and switching mostly from urban AC to mainstream urban contemporary.
+By 2023, KMJK's playlist focused primarily on 1990s to current R&B, along with some classic and current hip hop songs.